LeT terrorist killed in encounter in J-K's Shopian | Law-Order

 LeT terrorist killed in encounter in J-K's Shopian

-A Lashkar-e-Taiba LeT terrorist, who was involved in the abduction and killing of Army officer Lieutenant Ummer Fayaz in 2017, was on Friday killed in an encounter with security forces in Jammu and Kashmirs Shopian district, police said.
+A Lashkar-e-Taiba LeT terrorist, who was involved in the killing of an Army personnel and non-local labourers, was on Friday killed in an encounter with security forces in Jammu and Kashmirs Shopian district, police said.

 - Country: